MartijnVanbiervliet/blog/content/posts/linux-setup.md

 ```

 # Other
-Finally, here are some other tools that I find useful, I encourage you to see if they can help you improve your workflow.
+Finally, here are some other tools that I find useful, I encourage you to try them out and see if they improve your workflow.

 * **exa**: Modern replacement for `ls` with color-coding, git integration and tree view support
 * **ripgrep**: Lightning fast search tool that respects .gitignore rules and supports regex patterns